marcoguerini/CONAN/README.md

 ## CONAN description
 The dataset consists of 4,078 pairs over the 3 languages.
 Together with the data we also provide 3 types of metadata: expert demographics, hate speech sub-topic and counter-narrative type.
-The dataset is augmented through translation (from Italian/French to English) and paraphrasing, which brought the total number of pairs to more than 15,000.
+The dataset is augmented through translation (from Italian/French to English) and paraphrasing, which brought the total number of pairs to 15,024.

 ## File description